icanbwell/fhir-server/renderingViews.md

 [src/middleware/htmlRenderer.js](src/middleware/htmlRenderer.js)

-To bypass the html, just append raw=1 to your url.
+To bypass the html, just append _format=json to your url.